 My daughter is participating in the Kindy 500 this week at school.
 We had so much fun creating this Rainbow Dash Kindy 500 car.
-The Kindy 500 is an activity for the kids in Kindergarten where they get to “drive” to visit the different monuments in the USA and learn about them.
-Each child brings a cardboard box to drive around.
+The Kindy 500 is an activity for the kids in Kindergarten where each child brings a cardboard box to “drive” to visit the different monuments in the USA and learn about them.
+This is such a cute Kindy 500 car idea!

 Kindy 500 Rainbow Dash Car